italou/powershell/Yammer/README.md

 ```
 .\Resolve-NMFilenameConflits.ps1

-ATTENTION: You should use an Authorization Token from a GA user or Yammer App / Developer Token.
+ATTENTION: You should use an Authorization Token from a GA user or Viva Engage (Yammer) App / Developer Token.
            Also be aware that this script was created to be used along with the Files.csv file
-           provided by Yammer Data Export functionality.
+           provided by Viva Engage (Yammer) Data Export functionality.

 Press CTRL + C to cancel.
 Press Enter to continue...: